Password vs. Passphrase: Why Length Wins Every Time

 The Math: Entropy

 Entropy is a measure of randomness or disorder.
+See the difference for yourself:

 Length is the most critical factor.
 Each character you add exponentially increases the time it takes to crack.